CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 ### Step 2 - Leveraging strongType for Parameters

 This is a perfect example of a policy that will do exactly what we want today.
 But what happens when we want to allow a new VM SKU?
 We would have manually update the existing definition to include the new SKU which seems simple enough.
 However, we can't alter a policy definition if it is currently assigned.
-We have to delete the any assignment, update the definition, and then re-create the assignment again.
+We would have to delete any assignment using that definition, update the definition with the new SKU, and then re-create one or more assignments again.
 There has to be an easier way...

 Enter the parameter property "strongType".
-When this property is defined as part of a parameter, it provides a mutli-select list of available options to select from when creating the policy assignment.
+When this property is defined as part of a parameter, it provides a multi-select list of available options to select from when creating the policy assignment.
 We no longer have to manually specify the SKUs or other allowed values.

-Lets look at how we would setup the policy definition.
-We got rid of the allowedValues and we added StrongType to the metadata property.
+Let's look at how we would set up the policy definition.
+We got rid of the allowedValues and we added StrongType to the metadata property and specified 'vmSKUs'.

 ```json
 "parameters": {